Skip to main content

 As a rule, a course of topical steroid is used when one or more patches of eczema flare up.
 The aim of treatment is to clear the flare-up and then to stop the steroid treatment.

+There is no best topical steroid for eczema, it is important to use the right steroid for each individual clinical presentation.
 It is common practice to use the lowest-strength topical steroid which clears the flare-up.
 So, for example, hydrocortisone 1% is often used, especially when treating children.
 This often works well.
-If there is no improvement after 3-7 days, a stronger topical steroid is usually then prescribed.
+If there is no improvement after 3-7 days, a stronger topical steroid may be prescribed.
 For severe flare-ups a very strong topical steroid may be prescribed from the outset.

 Sometimes two or more preparations of different strengths are used at the same time.
 For example, a mild steroid for the face and a moderately strong steroid for eczema on the thicker skin of the arms or legs.
 A very strong topical steroid is often needed for eczema on the palms and soles of the feet of adults because these areas have thick skin.

 You should use topical steroids until the flare-up has completely gone and then stop using them.
 In many cases, a course of treatment for 7-14 days is enough to clear a flare-up of eczema.
-In some cases, a longer course is needed.
+In some cases, a longer course is needed; this should not be done without medical advice.

 Many people with eczema require a course of topical steroids every now and then to clear a flare-up.
 The frequency of flare-ups and the number of times a course of topical steroids is needed vary greatly from person to person.

 After you finish a course of topical steroid, continue to use moisturisers (emollients) every day to help prevent a further flare-up.
-See the separate leaflet called Moisturisers for Eczema (Emollients) for more details.
+Using an emollient more often is associated with less need for topical steroids.
+See the separate leaflet called Emollients and eczema creams for more details.

 Short bursts of high-strength steroid as an alternative

 For adults, a short course (usually three days) of a strong topical steroid may be an option to treat a mild-to-moderate flare-up of eczema.
 A strong topical steroid often works quicker than a mild one.
-(This is in contrast to the traditional method of using the lowest strength wherever possible.
-However, studies have shown that using a high strength for a short period can be more convenient and is thought to be safe.)
+An alternative approach is to use a lower strength steroid for a longer time.

 Short-duration treatment to prevent flare-ups (weekend therapy)